 Importance of Prophecy

-End-times prophecy was being recorded thousands of years ago to a generation that didn’t even witness Christ’s first coming, let alone His second.
-Yet God deemed it pertinent to speak those words to His prophets at that time.
+End times prophecy was being recorded thousands of years ago to a generation that hadn't yet even witnessed Christ’s first coming, yet God deemed it pertinent to speak those words to His prophets even at that time.
 How much more so are these words relevant for us in this day and age?
 Jesus spoke of the Kingdom of Heaven being at hand (near) and He scolded the Pharisees for not being aware of the signs of the times (Mat 16:2-4).
 Jesus also spoke through many parables about being on the watch and ready for His return (Mat 24:42-51, Mat 25:1-13, Luk 12:35-38 et al).
 The apostles and New Testament writers were equally clear—hardly a single letter was written that did not include a warning of the end times and a challenge to be ready.
 Even Jesus’ birth was a lesson in prophetic awareness—the Jewish shepherds who should've been watching and waiting had to be told by angels the Messiah had been born while the Gentile wise men were aware of the signs of the times and were ready.

 But what is the practical importance of prophecy?
 First of all, God is outside of time and sees all events in human history simultaneously.
-His plan for creation and redemption is always in motion and He, being the relational Father that He is, wants to communicate that plan to us (Amo 3:7).
+His plan for creation and redemption is always in motion and He, being the relational Father that He is, wants to communicate that plan to us as clearly stated in scripture (Amo 3:7).
 But the communication is also intended to spur us into action, to partner with God in His plan (Jas 2:26).
 Jesus didn’t redeem all mankind, He made their redemption possible and then called us to partner with Him in the redemption process (Mat 28:19-20).
-God uses the very thing that caused death and destruction in His perfect creation (mankind) to redeem it.
+God uses the very thing that caused death and destruction in His perfect creation—mankind—to redeem it.
 Not because we are worthy or capable, but because He loves us and wants to share with us the joy of redemption.
-Christianity is not a spectator sport nor does it foster a fatalistic worldview (the idea that God’s will is done all the time regardless of our actions).
+Christianity is not a spectator sport nor does it foster a fatalistic worldview—the idea that God’s will is done all the time regardless of our actions.

 The Beginning of the End